 The days of beer can cold charging techniques and the thought that bigger is better have gone to the way side.
 In this day and age we tackle home comfort with technology, experience and modern science.

 If your unit was installed properly using load calculators and equipment data then repairing would make the most sense.
 But if your equipment wasn’t sized properly from the get go then you will be fighting an uphill battle from the beginning all the way to the end.
 If it was over sized then more than likely it will short cycle causing premature failure, poor humidity control, and ultimately a frustrated evening in your home.
 This should be when you are the most comfortable and relaxed, not frustrated and sticking to your sheets.

 Hopefully this article sheds some light on a topic that most people don’t enjoy discussing.
 But with that being said, you can sleep soundly knowing that there are still HVAC companies out there that strive to provide an honest and fair service to our customers.
-Whether this is for your home, office, or garage, you can count on Quality Plumbing and Heating to be there for all of your heating and cooling needs.
+Whether this is for your home, office, or garage, you can count on Quality Plumbing & Heating Inc. to be there for all of your heating and cooling needs.